 It’s all about being healthy, energetic, and with the vitality to enjoy life

-Therapeutic Massage and Acupuncture Go Hand in Hand for Best Results
+Therapeutic Bodywork and Acupuncture Go Hand in Hand for Best Results

 Tui Na Massage

-In Tui Na massage, the muscles and tendons are massaged with the help of hands, and an acupressure technique is applied to directly affect the flow of Qi at different acupressure points of the body, thus facilitating the healing process.
+In Tui Na massage, the muscles and tendons are massaged with the help of hands, and acupressure techniques are applied to directly affect the flow of Qi at different acupressure points of the body, thus facilitating the healing process.
 It removes the blockages and keeps the energy moving through the meridians as well as the muscles

 Tui Na makes use of various hand techniques in combination with acupuncture and other manipulation techniques.